Kalamkari: History

-According to some sources, the oldest piece of Kalamkari fabric is from the 4th century BC in the tomb of the Scyths Seven Brothers of Lazia; which featured a vine pattern on the edge, which recalls the mixed Persian and Greek design traditions.
+According to some sources, the oldest piece of Kalamkari fabric is from the 4th century BC in the tomb of the Scythes Seven Brothers of Lazia; which featured a vine pattern on the edge, which recalls the mixed Persian and Greek design traditions.

 Kalamkari style of architecture originated in machilipatnam.
 Musicians and painters, known as chitrakars, moved from village to tell the village dwellers the stories of Hindu mythology.
 They illustrated their accounts using large bolts of canvas painted on the spot with simple means and dyes extracted from plants.
 Similarly, the ones found in Hindu temples are large panels of Kalamkari depicting the episodes of Hindu mythology and iconography, similar to Buddhist Thangka paintings.

 The Mughals who patronised this craft in the Coromandel and Golconda province called the practitioners of this craft "Qualamkars", from which the term "Kalamkari" evolved.
 The Pedana Kalamkari craft made in Pedana nearby Machilipatnam in Krishna district, Andhra Pradesh, evolved under the patronage of the Mughals and the Golconda sultanate.
 Owing to the said patronage, this school was influenced by Persian art under Islamic rule.